Dedham, Massachusetts: 20th century

 In 1921, the historic Sacco and Vanzetti trial was held in the Norfolk County Courthouse.
 Dedham Pottery is a cherished class of antiques, characterized by a distinctive crackle glaze, blue-and-white color scheme, and a frequent motif of rabbits and other animals.
 Dedham is sometimes called the "mother of towns" because 14 present-day communities were included within its original broad borders.

 21st century

-In March 2023, Dedham dedicated a 84,000 square-foot public safety complex on the site of the former Town Hall at 26 Bryant Street.
+In March 2023, Dedham dedicated an 84,000 square-foot public safety complex on the site of the former Town Hall at 26 Bryant Street.

 Geography

 Dedham is located at (42.244609, −71.165531).
-On the northwest it is bordered by Needham, on the southwest by Westwood, and on the southeast by Canton.
+On the northwest it is bordered by Needham, on the southwest by Westwood, on the northeast by Boston, and on the southeast by Canton.

 On the northeastern corner of High Street and Court Street, the United States Coast and Geodetic Survey placed a small medallion into a granite block showing an elevation of 112.288 feet.
 According to the United States Census Bureau, the town has a total area of 10.6 sqmi, of which 10.4 sqmi is land and 0.2 sqmi (1.79%) is water.

 The Town Forest is the only such forest in the nation located in the median strip of a highway.